PDF(1.4 MB) View with Adobe Reader on a variety of devices

 Transport RPC messages over SMB/CIFS.TCP port 445 as a transport

-SMB session takes care of finding out on which port a particular RPC service runs and handles user authentication as well.
+SMB session identifies which port a particular RPC service runs and handles user authentication.

 Connect to hidden share IPC$ for inter-process communication.